jantman/awslimitchecker/docs/source/cli_usage.rst

-The default mode of operation for ``awslimitchecker`` (when no other action-specific options are specified) is to check the usage of all known limits, compare them against the configured limit values (overrides if specified, otherwise hard-coded defaults), and then output a message and set an exit code depending on thresholds.
+The default mode of operation for ``awslimitchecker`` (when no other action-specific options are specified) is to check the usage of all known limits, compare them against the configured limit values, and then output a message and set an exit code depending on thresholds.
+The limit values used will be (in order of precedence) explicitly-set overrides, Trusted Advisor data, and hard-coded defaults.

 Currently, the ``awslimitchecker`` command line script only supports global warning and critical thresholds, which default to 80% and 99% respectively.
 If any limit's usage is